Japan Line: the sweatshirt in Toki material

 An invisible zipped pocket

-It's a question that has been on our minds for a long time with Alex: how can we bring more added value to a sweatshirt, in addition to a beautiful Japanese material?
+This is a question that has been on Alex's mind for a long time: how can we add more value to a sweatshirt, in addition to a beautiful Japanese material?

 We therefore decided to add an invisible pocket on the right side, with a tone-on-tone zip slider, which blends perfectly into the seam.

-Thanks to the tone-on-tone zip faded into the seam, the pocket is almost invisible.
+Thanks to the tone-on-tone zip blended into the seam, the pocket is almost invisible.

-It's a pocket where you can put a small key, your locker room ticket, your headphones, in short, all the things you don't know what to do with when you're not wearing a top with pockets like a jacket.
+It's a pocket where you can put a small key, your cloakroom ticket, your headphones, in short, all the things you don't know what to do with when you're not wearing a top with pockets like a jacket or a vest.

 zip-pocket-invisible-sweatshirt

-The choice of ribbing is crucial in a sweatshirt (it's the elastic material that surrounds the sleeves and is found at the waist).
+The choice of ribbing is crucial in a sweatshirt (it is the elastic material that surrounds the sleeves and is found at the waist).

-Here, they are knitted in the same yarn and, above all, there is a little topstitching on the sleeve.
+Here they are knitted in the same yarn and, most importantly, there is a little topstitching on the sleeve.

-The choice and assembly of the ribbing are essential, otherwise the piece would run out of steam far too quickly.
-Note the topstitching at the top of the edge!
+The choice and assembly of the ribbing are essential, otherwise the piece would run out of steam much too quickly.
+Note the topstitching on the top of the edge!

-It is a more expensive finish, because it requires an additional operation, but allows the sleeve to be refined while avoiding the formation of a "bulge".
+This is a more expensive finish, as it requires an additional operation, but it allows the sleeve to be refined by avoiding the formation of a "bead".

-Concerning the collar, we wanted to avoid having an overly sportswear look.
-We therefore opted for a narrower collar with a more vintage connotation.
+Regarding the collar, we wanted to avoid having a look that was too sportswear.
+So we opted for a narrower collar with a more vintage feel.

-How does our sweatshirt size?
+How does our sweatshirt fit?
 The important paragraph!

-Given the density of the material, and the fact that it is compact, it does not have the same stretch as a lighter, more airy material.
-The feeling during fitting may seem more "narrow", even if it remains very comfortable.
+Given the density of the material, and the fact that it is compact, it does not have the same stretch as a lighter and more airy material.
+The feeling during the fitting may seem more "tight", even if it remains very comfortable.

-This is clearly a fitted sweatshirt, we deliberately wanted to avoid the too loose side of 90s sweatshirts.
+This is clearly a fitted sweatshirt, we deliberately wanted to avoid the overly baggy side of 90s sweatshirts.
 It is therefore close to the body and, if you are regularly between two sizes with us, take the larger one.

 What about maintenance?

-As usual, put it in the machine with minimum spin.
-And as always, no dryer.
-Otherwise it's the katana strike.
+As usual, put it in the washing machine on minimum spin.
+And as always, no tumble dryer.
+Otherwise it's the katana blow.

 How to wear a gray sweatshirt?